circonus-labs/circonus-gometrics/README.md

     //      where the target/host is equal to InstanceId - see below
     //      and the check has a tag equal to SearchTag - see below
     // Instance ID - an identifier for the 'group of metrics emitted by this process or service'
+    //               this is used as the value for check.target (aka host)
 	// default: 'hostname':'program name'
     // note: for a persistent instance that is ephemeral or transient where metric continuity is
     //       desired set this explicitly so that the current hostname will not be used.